I Will Grow Out of Love

 "I would be much happier if you would leave me alone."

-"Oh, harsh," he commented with a laugh.
+"Oh, harsh," he commented with a laugh, his serious gone the moment he laughed.
 He winked at Louis, who could only gape at him.
 "Catch ya later, kiddo."
 He gave me that smile that made my stomach flip.
 "I hope to see you later, Miss Delacour."

 He walked away before I could recover with a clever quip.
-Ugh, well, he left at least.
-I turned to Louis, who was looking at me like I was a Dementor.
+Ugh, well, he left, at least.
+I turned to Louis, who was looking at me as though I were a Dementor.
 "What?"
 I inquired.

 "I— You— Wha— HIM!" he spluttered.

 "'Him,' what?"
-Victoire asked as she and Dominique took back their seats.
+Victoire asked as she and Dominique returned and took back their seats.